Cookies on this website

 Her research interests encompass organisational change in health care, service delivery and reconfiguration, workforce and work in health services, and the impact of digital and Web technologies on health care and services.

-Catherine does not have capacity to supervise additional DPhils for 2024/25 but is happy to hear from prospective DPhil students interested in doing sociologically-informed studies of health care work and professions, and those wanting to explore how organisational change and digital innovations are implemented in the NHS, in future years.
+Catherine does not have capacity to supervise additional DPhils for 2024/25 but is happy to hear from prospective DPhil students interested in doing sociologically-informed studies of primary health care work and professions, and those wanting to explore how organisational change and digital innovations are implemented in the NHS, in future years.
 Catherine also offers mentoring to early career researchers from non-traditional or disadvantaged backgrounds, including those from minority ethnic communities, who want to develop careers in health services research/medical sociology.